sugwg/nicer/README.md

 # nicer
 Files for NICER reproducibility project

-This repository contains a dockerfile for a Docker image that runs an XPSI tutorial jupyter notebook, as well as that jupyter notebook.

-## Instructions:
+This repository is intended to streamline the use of XPSI via a Docker container.

+## Running the XPSI tutorial notebook:
-1. Clone this repository to an empty folder on your local machine
+1. Clone this repository to your local machine:
-2. Follow the instructions from here https://github.com/ThomasEdwardRiley/xpsi_workshop to download the NICER RMF, and put this file in `v0.7.5/model_data/`.
-Make sure the name of the file is `‘nicer_v1.01_rmf_matrix.txt’`
+    `gh repo clone sugwg/nicer`
-3. `cd` to `/nicer/docker` and run `docker build --tag xpsi .` .
-This takes ~15min to build on my laptop
+3. `cd` to `</path/to>/nicer` and build the docker container:
+    `docker build --tag xpsi -f miniconda_base .`
+4. Run the docker container:
-4. `cd` back to `/nicer` and run `docker run -it -p 8888:8888 xpsi`
+    `docker run -it -p 8888:8888 xpsi`
-5. Then run `jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root` and copy+paste the notebook link into a browser
+5. Copy and paste the http link into a browser, replace the parentheses and their contents with just `127.0.0.1` so that the beginning of the url now reads `http://127.0.0.1:8888/?token=...`, and press enter
+6. Click on the `modeling_0.7.5.ipynb` file to open the Jupyter notebook
-6. In the Jupyter notebook, click ‘Run all cells’.
-This takes ~15min on my laptop, and will generate output in both the jupyter notebook and the command line
+7. From the header menu in the Jupyter notebook, click 'Cell' and then ‘Run All’.
+As the notebook runs, it will generate output both within the notebook and in the command line